Rima Alamuddin: Early life and education

-Rima Alamuddin was born in Beirut, in 1941 to a Swiss Protestant mother, Dr. Ida Kunzler, and Lebanese Druze father, Najib Alamuddin, who was the director of the Middle East Airlines, and she was the eldest child.
+Rima Alamuddin was born in Beirut, in 1941 to a Swiss Protestant mother, Dr. Ida Kunzler, and Lebanese Druze father, Najib Salim Alamuddin, director of Middle East Airlines.
+She was the eldest child.

 During her childhood years, Rima attended private schools in Lebanon and Switzerland.
-She began her education in the Protestant College, the Lebanese College of Souk-el-Gharb, and the Ahliah College for Girls followed by a year at the Ecole Internationale at Geneva.
+She began her education in the Protestant College, the Lebanese College of Souk-el-Gharb, and the Ahliah College for Girls followed by a year (1958-59) at the International School of Geneva, where she was praised by her teachers for her "mature" style of writing in English.
 She then continued her education at the American University of Beirut where she graduated with a B.A. in English Literature and high distinction.
-Rima proceeded to study at Girton College in Cambridge, reading and writing in English.
+Rima proceeded to study at Girton College, Cambridge, reading and writing in English.

 At the age of 19, Rima decided to begin her career as an author.
 Her work was published in several sources, including "Outlook", the American University of Beirut newspaper, "Girton Review", and the joint Oxford and Cambridge publication, "Carcanet".

-Rima enjoyed films, plays, reading, and, music, as she was a great pianist.
+Rima enjoyed films, plays, reading, and was a great pianist.
+While a member of the A.U.B.
+Drama Club Rima appeared in An Enemy of the People, The Queen and the Rebels, Look Homeward, Angel, and The Mousetrap.

 Death and afterward

-During September in 1963, Rima died in the town of Shemlan at the age of 22; a man she had refused to marry shot her and then committed suicide.
+On 11 September 1963, Rima was killed outside her parent's home in the town of Shemlan at the age of 22.
+A man she had refused to marry, Samir Farah, shot her and then committed suicide.
 As described by Peter Grey, Rima's untimely death deprived the world of the many future works that Rima would have created.

 Rima's parents received many tributes from several people who knew her and worked with her, including her professors in AUB and Girton College.
+Her father, Najib Alamuddin expressed remorse for Rima's murder, writing in his autobiography that he wished he had given more time to his family and less to Middle East Airlines, that maybe he could have saved her.